 Spelling and studying words ultimately promotes a greater interest in reading and writing.
 When a child has word understanding and vocabulary knowledge, all aspects of Language Arts are enhanced.

-Which words would you like to study?
+Which English words would you like to study?
 Type them into the empty spaces above.
 Once you do, you can click on the “Listen” button to hear how the word you typed is pronounced.

 Sometimes there is more than one way to pronounce a word - for example, “read” sounds different in the past: “I read this book yesterday” to the way it sounds in the future: “I will read this book tomorrow”.
 In this case you can hit the “Alternate” button to switch between the different pronunciations and choose the right one.